 Kick off your journey at the Treetop Walk, and enjoy the view of the reservoir from a bridge suspended 25m above ground.
 If you want a more vertical challenge, try conquering the Jelutong Tower in the middle of the forest.
 At 8 stories tall, the top level will place you just above eye level with the jungle’s canopy.

-The Round Island Route is an ambitious 75km hike should you go the whole nine yards.
-But there are shorter trails along the route that will still bring you to picturesque picnic spots.
+The Round Island Route is an ambitious 75km hike, should you want to go the whole nine yards.
+But there are shorter trails along the route that will still bring you to picturesque picnic spots in Singapore.

 Heritage Bridge at Lower Seletar Reservoir.